axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

       ..

-      This column accepts all operators available for Date column.
+      These columns accept all operators available for Date column.
 Fields may vary depending on the operator.
 The JSON example above covers most use cases for the Date field.
 Acceptable date formats: ``dd.MM.yyyy`` and ``MM/dd/yyyy``.